Skip to main content

 What ties these diverse contributions together is a singular strength: the ability to use statistics not merely as a theoretical discipline, but as a practical lens for solving real problems.

-That is what makes his promotion especially compelling.
-It is recognition of a scholar whose work moves seamlessly from the classroom to the field, from complex equations to decisions that affect health systems, finance, agriculture, and energy planning.
+That breadth of service makes his promotion especially compelling.
+It is recognition of a scholar whose work moves seamlessly from the classroom to the field, from complex equations to decisions that affect health systems, finance, agriculture.

 Within the department, Prof. Avuglah is equally known for nurturing talent.
 Students and colleagues often point to his calm, analytical depth, and willingness to guide young researchers through the demanding world of statistical modelling.